AlexAICodelion/GNNs/README.md

       Model Evaluation and Results Analysis

-Project Structure:
+Project Structure:（see README1）

 1. Data Loading and Preprocessing:

 Using the torch-geometric library, we loaded the Cora dataset, a classic graph dataset containing 2708 nodes and 5429 edges, and performed preprocessing steps like feature normalization.

-2. Model Construction and Training:
+2. Model Construction and Training:（see README2）

 We implemented two models for the node classification task: